mozaik-association/mozaik/docs/4Distribution-list-module.md

 Once a distribution list has been created, users can benefit from a 'mass export' function to easily obtain a structured file (CSV format) with the list of contacts included in the distribution list.
 This features is particularly interesting for exports from email coordinates and postal coordinates (contacts can be grouped by co-residency).
 Several filters (internal instance, exclude bounced addresses...) can be applied  to restrict the list of contacts that need to be exported.

-with a tool that allows them to export a whole series of information from the contacts in the distribution list.
-This tool can generate a structured file (CSV) for an external printing tool (printing of membership cards).

 <figure markdown>
 ![screenshot 22](img/screen22.png)